 If it is felt that the discrimination is on the part of Blackhawk Technical College, the complaint should be sent to the Affirmative Action Officer, Blackhawk Technical College, 6004 Prairie Road, P.O.
-Box
+Box 5009, Janesville, Wisconsin 53547-5009, phone (608) 757-7773.

-Accreditation ·
+Accreditation ,

 Blackhawk Technical College is accredited by the Higher Learning Commission, 30 N. LaSalle St., Suite 2400, Chicago, Illinois 60602, phone (800) 621-7440.
-Accreditation is a non-governmental, voluntary means for an educational institution to assure those within the institution, the students, the general public, and state and federal agencies that the institution has clearly-defined objectives, an appropriate structure, and staff and resources to accomplish those objectives.
+Accreditation is a nongovernmental, voluntary means for an educational institution to assure those within the institution, the students, the general public, and state and federal agencies that the institution has clearly-defined objectives, an appropriate structure, and staff and resources to accomplish those objectives.